The Tramp and the Dog

-The Tramp and the Dog (1896) is believed to be the first commercial production of American film pioneer William Selig at Selig Polyscope.
+The Tramp and the Dog is a 1896 American silent short crime comedy film directed by William Selig.
+It is believed to be the first commercial production of American film pioneer William Selig at Selig Polyscope.
 It is also likely the first commercial narrative film shot in Chicago.
 Described as a "backyard comedy" (filmed in the Rogers Park neighborhood), in the opening bit, a baker comes outdoors into her yard and leaves a pie on a chair to cool.
-A tramp hops the fence into the backyard grabs the pie and seeks to hop back over the fence.
-A bulldog appears who catches the backside of the tramp as he tries to escape, leading to various pratfalls, and the woman reappearing with a broom.
+A tramp hops the fence into the backyard, grabs the pie and seeks to hop back over the fence.
+A bulldog appears who catches the backside of the tramp as he tries to escape, leading to various pratfalls, and the woman reappearing, swinging a broom to chase the tramp away.

 The film became very popular and was distributed throughout North America and Europe.
 It began a film trend known as "pants humor" where the loss or threatened loss of the character's trousers formed the gag, and it led to a number of filmmakers to feature tramps and hobos in short comedic situations.
 It was a lost film until 2021, when it was rediscovered in the film archives of the National Library of Norway, where it shared a film strip with a version of another previously lost Selig production, Something Good – Negro Kiss.